 In our first article, we looked at what Jesus meant when he said that “all these things” would take place before “this generation” passed away.
-We saw that clearly Jesus meant that the generation in his day would see the fulfillment of his predictions in Matthew 24.
-We also saw in our second article that the “coming” which he spoke about was not his final Second Coming at the consummation of time, but rather his coming in judgment upon the unbelieving Jews in Jerusalem which signaled the end of the Old Covenant age.
+We saw that clearly, Jesus meant that the generation in his day would see the fulfillment of his predictions in Matthew 24.
+We also saw in our second article that the “coming” that he spoke about was not his final Second Coming at the consummation of time, but rather his coming in judgment upon the unbelieving Jews in Jerusalem which signalled the end of the Old Covenant age.
 Thus, his predictions in Matthew 24 deal not with the end of the temporal world but rather the end of the Jewish age of redemptive history with its Temple and sacrificial system.
 His answer to the disciples’ first question of when these things would take place was that they would happen within a generation (40 years) of their time.

 (If you haven’t read the first two articles, I’d recommend reading it before you continue in this series as these articles build upon each other.)

 In this article, we will begin to examine his answer to the disciples’ second question, “what will be the sign of his coming and the end of the age?”
 Were these signs meant for the disciples in his day or for a future fulfillment?
 We’ve already seen that Jesus’s word clearly implies that he meant they would be fulfilled within a generation of his day.
 Thus, if his predictions did not actually come true, Jesus is a false prophet.
 Indeed, this has been the contention of atheists such as Bertrand Russell.
 So, we must examine if they were actually fulfilled in the first century or not.

 Let’s begin by reading the passage: